htilburgs/MMM-MyGarbage/README.md

 03/28/18,1,1,1,1,0
 ```

-Default there are 3 bins defined (green, gray and blue) If you need more garbage bins, simply add an extra column in the `garbage_schedule.csv` file.
-The name is the color you like the bin to have.
+Default there are 5 bins defined.
+If you need more garbage bins, simply add an extra column in the `garbage_schedule.csv` file, with the name of the extra bin.
+If you only need 3, then simply remove them.
+When the module is started, it reads the names and will try them to match to the `binColors`.
+As of v3.0.0 of the module you can add custom names in the CSV of rename current names.
+As long as you change your `binColors` in `config.js` with the correspending names, you will see the information with the correct collors.

+<b>Remark</b>
+Any Bin name that is not or not correct matched with the name in binColors, will be shown in the color $\color{#F542CE}{\textsf{PURPLE}}$

 Add lines for each garbage pickup date as needed.
 The date format needs to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)
 Colors can be defined in the config.js file:
 * Legacy Values:
   * GreenBin (defaults to #00A651)
   * GarbageBin (defaults to #787878)
   * PaperBin (defaults to #0059ff)
   * PMDBin (defaults to #ffff00)
-  * OtherBin (defaults to #B87333)
+  * OtherBin (defaults to #F542CE)
 * Any CSS color string (red, chocolate, cornflowerblue, etc..)
 * Any HEX-Color (#FF0000, #8c8c8c, etc)
 * Any rgb, rgba or hsl value **if in double quotes** ("rgb(128,65,98)", "rgba(134,56,32,0.5)", "hsl(0, 100%, 50%)", etc.)

 The following is **VERY** important:
-* The CSV file must be delimited using commas
+* The CSV file **must** be delimited using commas
-* The date format needs to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)
+* The date format **must** to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)
 * The remaining fields of each line specify whether the particular waste product is scheduled to be picked up on the given date.
 A value of `0` means no pick up.
 A value of ANYTHING ELSE means the product will be picked up.
-Using the first pick up date entry in the template above, `1,0,1` means that `green` and `blue` will be picked up on that date, while `gray` will not be picked up.
+Using the first pick up date entry in the template above, `1,0,1,0,0` means that `green` and `blue` will be picked up on that date, while the others will not be picked up.

 Save the file as `garbage_schedule.csv` in the `MMM-MyGarbage` directory and restart Magic Mirror²